 Turn one foot out 90 degrees to your pelvis.
 Say your left foot.
 Turn your right foot in slightly.
 With your knees straight rool your shins out so that your knees point in the same direction as your toes.
 Align the two bones of each heel with the bones of your legs.
 Lift your arches and press down through the inside and outide parts of the forefoot.
 Reach with your toes.

 In this position check that your pelvis is level from left to right.

 Keep your foot active and bend your left knee .
 Your knee should be over your foot when viewed from the side.
 Your knee should also be over your foot when viewed from the front.

-From here, move your right foot away from your left foot enough so that your left thigh is horizontal, parallel to the ground.
+From here, if your thigh isn't level (but your shin is vertical) move your right foot away from your left foot enough so that your left thigh is horizontal, parallel to the ground.

 You may find it difficult to get your thigh level and your pelvis level in Warrior 2.
 Work towards it gradually.
-Gradually widen your feet while holding this yoga pose.
+Gradually work at widening your feet while holding this yoga pose.

-When looking to the side people tend to lean their spine to that side.
-Instead, keep it vertical.
+When looking to the front hand people tend to lean their spine to that side.
+Instead, keep your spine vertical.
 To do that reach back with your back hand as much as you reach forwards with your front hand.